FROM “SONGS OF SHADOW” to “VARUNA”

 Antonioli and Beirach first recorded together in 1992, a startlingly inventive encounter released by Nabel in 2005 as The Duo Session.
 With Antonioli holding down a professorship at Austria’s KUG University between 2002 and 2006 and Beirach teaching in Leipzig, they performed regularly in top clubs and concert halls around Europe.
 The prolific Beirach also began giving Antonioli his latest original tunes so that she could write lyrics to them, an activity that has formed the backbone of their creative collaboration.
 Varuna features three of these songs: the hauntingly cinematic “Inside My Dreams”; the sensuous ballad “My Love”; and the gently flowing title track, which establishes a shimmering feel that pervades the entire album.

-A virtuosic player who first gained attention in the early 1970s with Stan Getz and Chet Baker, Beirach is a dauntingly prolific recording artist whose synthesis of Bill Evans and McCoy Tyner is streaked with a darkly romantic classical approach.
+Richie Beirach, a virtuosic player who first gained attention in the early 1970s with Stan Getz and Chet Baker, is a dauntingly prolific recording artist whose synthesis of Bill Evans and McCoy Tyner is streaked with a darkly romantic classical approach.
 It’s a sensibility that surfaces most conspicuously on a delectably spacious interpretation of “Haunted Heart,” as well as on an arrangement of Antonioli’s that interpolates Scriabin’s “Prelude in E-Flat Minor” into “My Funny Valentine” in a way that makes the well-worn standard sound utterly new.
 Their version of Harry Warren’s idyll “Summer Night”—complete with the lovely verse—begs the question of how the song has been so overlooked, while their impromptu version of “Over the Rainbow” throws down a gauntlet for singers who treat it as a chance to soar upward rather than inward.

 Perhaps the most revelatory passages on Varuna are when Antonioli, Beirach, and Berns create a small suite of improvised short songs: “Revelation,” “Transformation,” and “Exaltation.”
 Without any preparation and not a word spoken in the studio, they recorded a handful of brief pieces, some of which took shape as structured songs, and others that transmute meter, key, and rhythm over time.
 The three tunes in the suite flow together as a narrative “about death, transition, and finally ascension in maybe a metaphorical sense—as in the case of relationships or in one’s life cycle,” Antonioli says.
 “The poem on ‘Revelation’ was made up on the spot, and the repeating words led me into a process where I could build the story to an ‘answer’ or resolution.”
 The suite is just the latest singular musical communion in a collaboration defined by such moments.